Towards Blind Lens Aberration Correction via Large LensLib Pre-training and Discrete Degradation Priors: Proposed Method

-\textbf{Hybrid sampling basis.} \JQ{Since traditional design indicators do not fully capture the optical degradation of a lens in the image domain~(\S~\ref{sec:motivation}), we quantify optical degradation by assessing the image quality of a lens's imaging results.} We quantify per‑FoV severity and categorize optical degradation by its variation trend to enable balanced sampling covering possible degradation patterns. \JQ{Concretely, as in Figure~\ref{fig:aodlibpro} (b), a degraded checkerboard of the target lens and its paired GT are applied as the quantification base.} Five knife-edge image patches sampled from the center to periphery FoVs are cropped for quantification. \JQ{The Optical Image Quality (OIQ) is assessed to grade per‑FoV degradation severity, where we adopt the weighted sum of fidelity metrics (PSNR and SSIM) and optical metric (SFR) as a prototype of OIQ.} The average OIQ across the $5$ FoVs is applied as the overall degradation severity of the target lens.
-For the entire lens source, we analyze the per‑sample average OIQ distribution and partition the severity into $3$ classes as \textit{Strong}, \textit{Medium}, and \textit{Mild}.
-Furthermore, we categorize spatial variation patterns of optical degradation by defining $6$ Optical Degradation Class (OD‑Class) from OIQ trends over FoVs.
+\textbf{Hybrid sampling basis.} Since traditional design indicators do not fully reflect image-domain optical degradation~(\S~\ref{sec:motivation}), we quantify it directly from lens imaging results.
+We measure per-FoV degradation severity and its spatial variation, forming a hybrid sampling basis for balanced sampling across diverse degradation patterns.
+As shown in Figure~\ref{fig:aodlibpro}~(b), we use a degraded checkerboard image and its paired GT as the quantification basis.
+Five knife-edge image patches sampled from the center to the periphery FoVs are cropped for quantification.
+Following the comprehensive benchmark~\cite{qian2026unicac}, we adopt the Optical Image Quality (OIQ) metric to measure per-FoV degradation severity, which is calculated as a weighted sum of fidelity metrics (PSNR and SSIM) and an optical metric (SFR).
+The average OIQ across the $5$ FoVs is applied as the overall degradation severity of the target lens.
+For the entire lens source, we analyze the per‑sample average OIQ distribution and partition the severity into $3$ Severity-Classes as \textit{Strong}, \textit{Medium}, and \textit{Mild}.
+Furthermore, we categorize the spatial variation patterns of optical degradation into 6 Spatial-Classes based on OIQ trends over FoVs, building upon the spatial uniformity evaluation introduced in~\cite{qian2026unicac}.
 First, using the variance and mean of per‑FoV OIQ, we compute the coefficient of variation to measure spatial uniformity $U_{S}$.
-Samples with values above a threshold $\alpha$ are labeled the \textit{``spatial-uniform'' OD‑Class.} For $U_{S}<\alpha$, \textit{$5$ additional OD-Class} are defined by \textit{the FoV of peak OIQ and the monotonicity of OIQ changes}.
-In this way, average OIQ and OD-Class serve as the hybrid sampling basis for sampling a uniform OD distribution.
-Detailed OIQ computation and OD-Class definitions are provided in Appendix~\ref{sup:oiq}.
+Samples with values above a threshold $\alpha$ are labeled the {``spatial-uniform'' Spatial‑Class.} For $U_{S}<\alpha$, {$5$ additional Spatial-Classes} are defined by {the FoV of peak OIQ and the monotonicity of OIQ changes}.
+Detailed OIQ computation and Spatial-Class definitions are provided in the appendix.